game-of-knowledge/.github/profile/README.md

 <pre>
-  Most of the fairy tales called 'laws of Nature' are not true.
+  Most of the fairy tales called 'Laws of Nature' are not true.
 The rest are true... fairy tales. ©
 </pre>